replicatedhq/troubleshoot.sh/docs/source/analyze/goldpinger.md

 ---
 title: Goldpinger
-description: Analyse goldpinger results
+description: Analyze goldpinger results
 ---

-The goldpinger analyser is used to analyse results collected by the [goldpinger collector](/collect/goldpinger/).
-The analyser reports the following
+The goldpinger analyzer is used to analyze results collected by the [goldpinger collector](/collect/goldpinger/).
+The goldpinger analyzer reports the following:
 - Failed outcome for each pod to pod ping that was not successful.
 - Warning outcome if any pod ping result is missing
 - Success for each pod that successfully pinged all other pods in a cluster